mhdzumair/parse-torrent-title/README.md

 The types of parts can be strings, integers, booleans, or lists of the first 2.
 To simplify this, you can enable the `coherent_types` flag.
 This will override the types described below according to these rules:
 - `title` and `episodeName` will always be strings.
 - All other non-boolean fields will become lists of the type they currently are.
-For example, `language` will always be a list of strings, and `episode` a list of episodes.
+For example, `languages` will always be a list of strings, and `episodes` a list of episodes.
 This can be weird for some fields, but it avoids a lot of `isinstance` calls - just always use `x in y` and you should be fine.
 - Boolean types will remain as booleans.

 To enable this flag: